trumandaniels/Monte-Carlo-Colonel-Blotto/README.md

 Here's a short explanation of each function:
 note: parameters are in italics

+### gen_random_blotto(*integers*=True):

-### gen_random_blotto(*integers*=True): generates a random strategy, for 9 battlefields with 100 troops
+Description: generates a random strategy, for 9 battlefields with 100 troops

-Description:

 Parameters:
  - *integers* ~ if True, the Troop values in each battlefield will be integers, if False, they are floats.

+Output:
-Output: 9 item list of ints or floats
+ - 9 item list of ints or floats

 ### gen_blotto_tuple(*number_of_strategies*, *use_integers*=True)
  Description: generates a tuple with a bunch of random strategies